Para412/KSS/README.md

 # KSS
 Explore the Solar System, in KERBAL style!

-17 fully textured and accurate KSP planets.
+17 fully textured and accurate KSP objects.